 Taxes (and tax preparation fees), insurance premiums, holiday gifts or bonuses, and a variety of other expenses come up just once or twice a year.
 Instead of getting stressed out when you have to write that big check, consider a different approach.
 Break the amount up into monthly payments, and then transfer that amount into a savings account each month.
 Paying them when they come due will magically become stress-free.
-Your financial institution may even make it easy for you to set up a separate savings account just for periodic expenses.
+Your financial institution may even make it easy for you to set up a separate savings account or savings “buckets” (sub-accounts) just for periodic expenses.

 3. You want to earn more interest.

 Many checking accounts don’t earn interest, or if they do, the interest paid is small.
 Savings accounts may allow you to earn a little higher Annual Percentage Yield (APY) on your savings.
 (Take heart: with interest rates rising, interest on savings accounts will go up too.)
 Just be sure you understand fees that may be charged if your balances dip below a minimum balance.

 4. You don’t want to pay for overdrafts.